Business class: Europe

-European carriers generally offer a business class consisting of enhanced economy seating with better service.
+European carriers generally offer a business class consisting of similar seating to economy class, but with better service.
 There may be a curtain to separate business from economy class, based on demand, but the seats are in the same cabin.
-Some airlines such as Air France and Lufthansa use convertible seats that seat three people across in economy, or adjust with a lever to become two seats with a half seat length between them for business-class use.
+Some airlines such as Air France and British Airways use convertible seats that seat three people across in economy, or adjust with a lever to become two seats with a half seat length between them for business-class use; others, such as Lufthansa and SAS, have the same seats for all passengers.

-Business class has started to disappear from some short/medium haul routes, to be replaced with full fare economy and discount economy (KLM and SAS).
-On these routes, the seats are the same for all passengers, only the flexibility of the ticket and the food and beverage service differs.
 On shorter routes (typically less than one hour) many airlines have removed business class entirely (e.g. BMI on many routes) and offer only one class of service.
 British Airways used to offer "Business UK" on their domestic system, offering the same service as economy class, with the addition of expedited check-in, baggage reclaim, lounge access and priority boarding.
 In flight, until January 11, 2017, drink, tea or coffee and a snack were served to all customers, with a hot breakfast on flights prior to 9.29am.

+The use of similar or identical seats for Business class and Economy enables greater flexibility for airlines, as the border between Business and Economy classes can be adjusted based on demand.
+However, it has been criticized for offering poor value-for-money, as the ticket pricing is similar to a "full" Business class with distinct seating, and for driving passengers to competing airlines that offer a Business class in distinct seating in routes where this is an option.